Maritime history: Age of navigation

 Balatik, a large outrigger sailboat built as a replica of the Visayan paraw.
 It is a typical Austronesian double outrigger vessel from Island Southeast Asia used in the most ancient maritime trade routes.

 By 1000 BCE, Austronesians in Island Southeast Asia were already engaging in regular maritime trade with China, South Asia, and the Middle East, introducing sailing technologies to these regions.
 They also facilitated an exchange of cultivated crop plants, introducing Pacific coconuts, bananas, and sugarcane to the Indian subcontinent, some of which eventually reached Europe via overland Persian and Arab traders.
 A Chinese record in 200 AD describes one of the Austronesian ships, called kunlun bo or k'unlun po (崑崙舶, lit. "ship of the Kunlun people").
-It may also have been the "kolandiaphonta" known by the Greeks.
-It has 4–7 masts and is able to sail against the wind due to the usage of tanja sails.
-These ships reached as far as Madagascar by ca. 50–500 AD and Ghana in the eighth century AD.
+It may also have been the "kolandiaphonta" known to the Greeks.
+It had 4–7 masts and was able to sail against the wind due to the usage of tanja sails.
+These ships reached as far as Madagascar by c.
+50–500 AD and Ghana by the eighth century AD.